-For some waterfowl, the Mississippi Alluvial Valley is not a final destination, but a stopover on the way to a milder winter resort—the Gulf Coast.
+For some waterfowl, the Mississippi Alluvial Valley is not a final destination, but a stopover on the way to a milder winter resort-the Gulf Coast.
 Stretching from the Mississippi-Louisiana state line, west and south to the mouth of the Rio Grande River, the marshes and bays of the Gulf of Mexico were once among the most productive wetland systems in North America.
 Today, the region's ability to support waterfowl has been severely compromised by natural and human-induced changes that have caused dramatic loss of wetlands and their associated functions and values.
-The Gulf Coast may winter upward of 14 million ducks and 2 million geese, making it among DU's highest priorities.
+The North American Waterfowl Management Plan Gulf Coast Venture calls for Gulf wetlands to winter up to 13.7 million ducks and 1.5 million geese, making it among DU's highest priorities.

 Importance to waterfowl